Patima Jeerapaet

-Jeerapaet has also sat on numerous boards, including as the first Thai Chairman of the Royal Institution of Chartered Surveyors Thailand and the Chief Executive Officer of the Thai affiliate of AirAsia X. Jeerapaet has lectured at Ramkhamhaeng University and Assumption University for almost 20 years, establishing the latter's department of real estate management.
+Jeerapaet has also sat on numerous boards, including as the first Thai chairman of the Royal Institution of Chartered Surveyors Thailand and the chief executive officer of the Thai affiliate of AirAsia X. Jeerapaet has lectured at Ramkhamhaeng University and Assumption University for almost 20 years, establishing the latter's department of real estate management.

 Early life and education

 Jeerapaet was born in Bangkok on 15 March 1967.
 He graduated from Saint Gabriel's College Catholic boys school and eearned a bachelor's degree in Business Administration (BBA) and an MBA from Assumption University.

 In 2009, Jeerapaet was also awarded a Ph.D in Management and Organization Development from Assumption University.
 He has also attended numerous top executive programs.

 Career

-Jeerapaet spent much of his early career in the real estate business including managing director of C.I.T.
-Property Consultants Co., Ltd. or Colliers International Thailand until he became as the President of Thailand Automotive Institute (TAI) in 2012.
+Jeerapaet spent much of his early career in the real estate business, including managing director of C.I.T.
+Property Consultants Co., Ltd. or Colliers International Thailand until he became the president of Thailand Automotive Institute (TAI) in 2012.

 As president of Thailand Automotive Institute, he looked to expand the industry's global reach and expand its testing centre.
 He also spearheaded the institute's five-year master plan for 2012–2016.
 He was also on the Working Committee on Initial Proposal Consideration of Eco Car 2 Project.

 In 2012, he became an advisor to the Prime Minister Office and an advisor to the Senate Committee on Monetary, Finance, Banking and Financial Institutions (2012–2013), an advisor of International Trade and Investment, Thailand Trade Representative (2013), and advisor, Subcommittee Industry Reform, and the National Reform Council.

 Jeerapaet has also sat on numerous boards.
-He was the first Thai Chairman of the Royal Institution of Chartered Surveyors (RICS) Thailand (2011) and Chief Executive Officer of Thai AirAsia X Airlines, the Thai affiliate of AirAsia X.
+He was the first Thai Chairman of the Royal Institution of Chartered Surveyors (RICS) Thailand (2011) and since 2022 Chief Executive Officer of Thai AirAsia X Airlines, the Thai affiliate of AirAsia X.

 Besides his role as businessmen, Jeerapaet has also lectured at Ramkhamhaeng University and Assumption University for 18 years.
 He also established the department of real estate management and the faculty of risk management and industrial services at Assumption University.